ardakaraer/mis233-final-project/README.md

     Username:`admin`
     Password: `admin`
 6. Activate the plugin:
-    Connections -> Data Sources on navigation on the left Click Add data source
+    Connections -> Data Sources on navigation on the left, Click Add data source,
-    Search for the mis233-final-project and select it Dashboards -> New Dashboard -> click Add Visualization
+    Search for the mis233-final-project and select it, Dashboards -> New Dashboard -> click Add Visualization